jamad/Pixelorama/README.md

 * This is a fork of https://github.com/Orama-Interactive/Pixelorama
 * The purpose is just to learn how Pixelorama works and maybe I try to simplify the code for the feature that I don't need for my personal use

+* saw the update based on godot4.4, so will check if the following info got obsolete ...

 # Summary

 ```mermaid